-The revisit of the classic 3310, Nokia released a revamped version of their classic cream of the crop mobile phone.
-This 3310 doesn't only invoke nostalgia.
-The updated 3310 hits all the buttons as a perfect phone for kids.
+Nokia released a revamped version of their classic cream of the crop mobile phone.
+This 3310 doesn't only invoke nostalgia, it also hits all the buttons as a perfect phone for kids.

-The low price, the giant battery life and the rugged design could make it the firm favourite as a first phone.
-It also has some - but not too much - internet connectivity, which means you can contact them through WhatsApp.
+Its low price, giant battery life and rugged design could make it the firm favourite as a first phone.
+It also has some - but not too much - internet connectivity, which means that you can still easily contact your child through WhatsApp.
 The 3G internet is very slow, but this could be seen as a positive for the easily distracted.

 The iPhone SE is the only Apple mobile on this list and that's because it still holds up, even in 2019.
 So much so that Apple have even started selling the model from their official stores again.
 We would recommend going refurbished with these ones as there are still great deals.

-But if you are willing to spend a bit more and go for a first phone from the higher range of the budget offerings, then the iPhone also provides greater parental controls than an Android.
-There's no denying it is more aesthetically pleasing than the competitors.
+But if you are willing to spend a bit more and go for a first phone from the higher range of the budget offerings, then the iPhone also provides better parental controls than an Android.
+There's also no denying it is more aesthetically pleasing than its competitors.

-Alcatel have built their name with the bargain bin and burner phones, but the French manufacturer's recent foray into the smartphone market leaves with some value to be had.
-For around £150, the screen is a decent FHD+ and the cameras are a little iffy.
+Alcatel have built their name with the bargain bin and burner phones, but the French manufacturer's recent foray into the smartphone market has managed to create some value.
+For around £150, the screen is a decent FHD+.
 The phones are sturdy, with decent batteries and an easy to use software overlay.
 These features make it a firm favourite for a first "smartphone" for kids.

-The bespoke software means that parents are going to have a crazy amount of control over what their children can see and do.
-Monitoring features that outperform anything by Apple or on networks come in handy.
+The bespoke software on this phone means that parents can have a lot of control over what their children can see and do.
+Monitoring features that outperform anything by Apple or on networks also come in handy.

-It's slow and painful to use with a battery that completely lets it down to be used as a reliable device for someone that might forget to charge it over night.
+It's slow and painful to use with a battery which completely lets it down as a reliable device for someone that might forget to charge it overnight.
 The price is about right and if they can improve the base features of the phone, the Monqui 2 could head this list comfortably.

 How to set up parental controls on device